 The living hub of COVID-19 knowledge hubs can help people like these:

-- a social-services policymaker in Ghana may use the prototype to rapidly identify organizations in Ghana (or in English-speaking west African countries more generally) that may have already prepared locally relevant resources that can help to guide her country’s COVID-19 response;
+- a social-services policymaker in Ghana may use the living hub of hubs to rapidly identify organizations in Ghana (or in English-speaking west African countries more generally) that may have already prepared locally relevant resources that can help to guide her country’s COVID-19 response;

-- a stakeholder in Argentina may use the prototype to look for comparative analyses of COVID-19 data from Latin American countries that are explained in Spanish and can be used in a briefing he is giving to peer organizations; and
+- a stakeholder in Argentina may use it to look for comparative analyses of COVID-19 data from Latin American countries that are explained in Spanish and can be used in a briefing he is giving to peer organizations; and

-- a research group may use the prototype to avoid duplication when setting up a new COVID-19 knowledge hub and to improve coordination among existing hubs.
+- a research group may use it to avoid duplication when setting up a new COVID-19 knowledge hub and to improve coordination among existing hubs.

 For even richer detail, review the full dataset.